 I am of the age where my musical tastes were being formed during that decade.
 I was 8 years old at the start and 18 by the end of the 1980s.
 I started the decade listening to whatever my older brother did, mostly rock music and hair metal, then started listening to the radio and through a series of toppling dominoes, discovered glam, new wave, funk, rap, metal, and punk.
 There’s a real “them versus us” philosophy in the punk world.
 It’s very insular.
 As such, I was trained to have nothing but disdain for the world of MTV driven pop music.
 Still, I watched when I could.
-We didn’t have cable for much of that time, so MTV was something I only watched at other people’s houses.
-Luckily, we had access to the USA network, who had shows like Radio 1990 and Night Flight, to fill in the gaps of mainstream music video culture (and the latter of which introduced me to many counter culture influences).
+We didn’t have cable for most of that time, so MTV was something I only watched at other people’s houses.
+Luckily, we had access to the USA network, which had shows like Radio 1990 and Night Flight to fill in the gaps of mainstream music video culture (and the latter of which introduced me to many counter culture influences).

 One of the stranger stories that seems made exclusively by and for the MTV generation was Toni Basil’s top ten hit, “Mickey”.
 Basil had been (and continues to be at age 79) a successful dancer and choreographer.
 Her resume is insane, having worked on the unbelievable T.A.M.I.
 Show, danced in movies by the Monkees and Elvis (Head & Viva Las Vegas, respectively) and choreographed films as diverse as American Graffiti and The Rose.
 She had also worked as choreographer for music tours and videos by Talking Heads and David Bowie.
 She had a hit song in 1976 that lead to appearances on Saturday Night Live and the Merv Griffith show.
 She also acted in many films, including Five Easy Pieces and Easy Rider and was a regular character (named “Mickie”, no less) on TV’s Lavern and Shirley.
 This is a level of success that many people would murder someone for.
-However, it was a cover of the song “Kitty” by British band, Racey, that propelled Basil into a household name status.
+However, it was a cover of the song “Kitty” by British band, Racey, that propelled Basil into “household name” status.
 She ran in an artistic crowd and the art form that would eventually become “music videos” were then “conceptual art”.
 Basil not only adapted the song, adding the memorable chanting bits, but conceived of and directed the music video for “Mickey”, using her experience as a cheerleader while in high school as a thematic hook.
 The result was a goddamn earworm that was propelled to a #1 hit in 1982.
 What a world.

-Similarly, Eddy Grant had a hit with his song, “Electric Avenue” in 1983, but the song came from his sixth album and a decent career.
+Similarly, Eddy Grant had a hit with his song, “Electric Avenue” in 1983, but the song came from his sixth album and midway hrough a decent career.
 Hell, the guy had a number one hit in 1968 with the band The Equals (“Baby Come Back“).
-OK, maybe this example feels more like a classic “one hit wonder” (if it weren’t for his other hits), so let’s talk about one of the coolest bands of all time who became a certified hit machine (and iconic cartoon versions of themselves thanks to music videos… ZZ Top.
+OK, maybe this example feels more like a classic “one hit wonder” (if it weren’t for his other hits), so let’s talk about one of the coolest bands of all time who became a certified hit machine (and iconic cartoon versions of themselves thanks to music videos…) ZZ Top.

 For the uninitiated, it might have seemed like ZZ Top were created by MTV.
-Two dudes with giant beards and one guy NAMED beard with spinning, fuzzy guitars and the keys to a sleek 1933 Ford Coupe with a name- “Eliminator”.
+Two dudes with giant beards and one guy NAMED beard with spinning, fuzzy guitars and the keys to a sleek 1933 Ford Coupe, itself with a cool-ass name: “Eliminator”.
 However, these guys had been around since 1969 and had a reputation for boogie blues with a Texas twinge and smoking guitar licks.
 In fact, they had put out seven albums before exploding into pop music success with the albums Eliminator (1983) and Afterburner (1985), largely due to the iconic look of videos for the songs, “Gimmie all Your Lovin'”, “Legs”, “Sharp Dressed Man”, and “Sleeping Bag”.
 The generation may be forever remembered as one of style over substance, but ZZ Top was pure substance with enough style to attract a broad audience.
 It doesn’t hurt that Billy Gibbs is one of the best guitar players of all time.
 Go listen to Tres Hombres.
 I’ll wait.

 Like Thee Midnighters before them, Los Lobos were an East LA rock band who slayed at every performance.
 They had been together and building to local legend status (and mostly ignored by record companies) for over ten years before rocketing to stardom with their cover of Richie Valen’s “La Bamba” (used in the biopic movie by the same name) in 1987.
 Seemingly overnight they went from playing backyard weddings to opening for the biggest acts in the world: U2, Bob Dylan, and the Grateful Dead.
-Even getting screwed over by Paul Simon on Graceland.
+Even getting screwed over by Paul Simon on his seminal Graceland record.

 Perhaps the strangest emergent hit of the eighties was seeing the goddamn Grateful Dead’s “Touch of Grey”, also in 1987.
 The group was well known as the epitome of counter-culture, forming in the bay area in the mid-sixties (as the Warlocks) and playing legendary tour circuits followed by Deadhead fans for decades.
 They’d been around for a quarter century already and front man Jerry Garcia was already declining in health when they had this, their only top 40 hit.
-The song was from their nineteenth album, more than most bands ever make.
+The song was from their nineteenth album, many more than most bands ever make.